Janani-K/WalletMicroservices/README.md

 Note:
 - All invalid cases have been handled with exceptions
-- Sample request/response for all APIs are given as Postman Collection
+- Sample request/response for all APIs are given as Postman Collection at resources->collection